On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Conclusions

 We employ the quasi-compact FCD scheme to discretize the $d$-dimensional RSFDE with variable coefficients and develop a novel algorithm utilizing the characteristics of the coefficient matrix.
 For the $d$-dimensional problem, we introduce a preconditioner based on the sine transform.
-Theoretical analysis confirms that the upper limit of the relative residual norm using the two-sided preconditioned GMRES method with our proposed preconditioner is independent of the grid size and dimension.
+Theoretical analysis confirms that the upper bound of the relative residual norm using the GMRES method with our proposed preconditioner is independent of the grid size and dimension.
 As a result, the PGMRES method achieves linear convergence.
 Numerical simulations prove its efficiency and demonstrate its advantages.

 As a further step, we could consider a precise analysis of the distributional spectral and singular value results of the underlying matrix-sequences and this could benefit from the tools of generalized locally Toeplitz $*$-algebras of matrix-sequences \cite{GLT-I-book,GLT-II-book}.
+Moreover, for high-dimensional models, i.e., $d\geq 4$, we will consider to use Tucker decomposition to accelerate the solutions of the discretized system in tensor format, in combination with multi-iterative solvers when the variable coefficients are highly oscillating or with jumps.